Skip to Content

 Alice Pizza (Sunday)

 Can you really say you have been to Rome without having pizza for breakfast?
 Alice Pizza offers some of the best pizza al taglio (Rome-style pizza by the slice) in Rome.
-Located just a short walk from the Pantheon, Alice Pizza is open on Sundays between 10 am and 10 pm.
+Located just a short walk from the Pantheon, Alice Pizza is open on the weekends between 10 am and 10 pm.

 Antico Forno Roscioli